vindar/tgx/docs/intro_api_2D.md

 // -> note that 'TGX_GIFDraw' is passed as callback parameter. gif.open((uint8_t*)earth_128x128, sizeof(earth_128x128), TGX_GIFDraw);

-// Draw the GIF onto im with upper left corner at pos (20, 10) inside im. im.GIFplayFrame(gif, { 20, 10 });
+// Draw the GIF onto im with upper-left corner at pos (20, 10) inside im. im.GIFplayFrame(gif, { 20, 10 });

 // we can call im.GIFplayFrame(gif, { 20, 10 }) again to draw the next frame if it is an animation...
 ~~~

-@note A complete example is available in the subfolder `/examples/Teensy4/GIF_test/`.
+@note A complete example is available in the subfolder `/examples/Teensy4/2D/GIF_test/`.

-Check the [AnimatedGIf documentation](https://github.com/bitbank2/AnimatedGIF/wiki) for additional details.
+Check the [AnimatedGIF documentation](https://github.com/bitbank2/AnimatedGIF/wiki) for additional details.